-Do not take more of this medication than is recommended.
 An overdose of acetaminophen can damage your liver or cause death.
 Call your doctor at once if you have nausea, pain in your upper stomach, itching, loss of appetite, dark urine, clay-colored stools, or jaundice (yellowing of your skin or eyes).

-In rare cases, acetaminophen may cause a severe skin reaction.
 Stop taking Norco and call your doctor right away if you have skin redness or a rash that spreads and causes blistering and peeling.

-Before taking Norco
+Before taking this medicine

 You should not use Norco if you are allergic to acetaminophen (Tylenol) or hydrocodone, or if you have recently used alcohol, sedatives, tranquilizers, or other narcotic medications.

-Do not use this medicine if you have taken an MAO inhibitor in the past 14 days.
+Do not use Norco if you have taken a MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
 MAO inhibitors include isocarboxazid, linezolid, phenelzine, rasagiline, selegiline, and tranylcypromine.

-a history of alcoholism or drug addiction;
+a drug or alcohol addiction;

 How should I take Norco?

-If you need surgery, tell the surgeon ahead of time that you are using Norco.
+If you need surgery or medical tests, tell the doctor ahead of time that you are using this medicine.
 You may need to stop using the medicine for a short time.

+Store Norco at room temperature away from moisture and heat.
 Keep track of the amount of medicine used from each new bottle.
 Hydrocodone is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.

 Always check your bottle to make sure you have received the correct pills (same brand and type) of medicine prescribed by your doctor.
-Ask the pharmacist if you have any questions about the medicine you receive at the pharmacy.

 What happens if I miss a dose?